bobomatic/brain/README.md

 # brain
-Tensorflow based Image recognition tool.
+Tensorflow based Image recognition tool using machine learning.
 Compares ability of facebook, google and other image recognition algorithms to recognise a jpg or png image.

 ## Table of contents
 * [General info](#general-info)